The history of the Paleolithic Ketogenic Diet

-The Paleolithic ketogenic diet is an animal fat and protein based diet.
-The first scientific study that used a diet close to the Paleolithic ketogenic diet was published in 1930 (McClellan and Du Bois, 1930).
-Vilhjalmur Stefansson was an anthropologist and arctic traveler was both the administrator and participant in the investigation.
-Stefansson was convinced that the Arctic Inuit people’s fat and meat-based diet was a full-value and healthy diet.
-To prove this, he a fellow-traveler took part in a year-long study where they only ate animal fat and meat, without vitamin or mineral supplements.
-According to the medical records of the study, both participants remained healthy during the study.
-They had no signs of vitamin deficiencies or kidney problems in the subjects; they did not suffer fatigue, they were mentally alert, physically active, and showed no specific physical changes in any system of the body.
+The Paleolithic Ketogenic Diet is an animal fat and protein based diet.
+The first scientific study that used a diet close to the Paleolithic Ketogenic Diet was published in 1930 (McClellan and Du Bois, 1930).
+Vilhjalmur Stefansson, an anthropologist and arctic traveller, was convinced that the Arctic Inuit people’s fat and meat-based diet was a nutritionally complete and healthy diet.
+To prove this, he and a fellow-traveller took part in a year-long study where they ate only animal fat and meat, without vitamin or mineral supplements.
+At the end of the year there were no signs of vitamin deficiencies or kidney problems in the subjects; they did not suffer fatigue, they were mentally alert, physically active, and showed no specific physical changes in any system of the body.

 The reproduction of the Stone Age diet as the basic idea behind Paleolithic nutrition appeared first in gastroenterologist Walter L. Voegtlin’s book (Voegtlin, 1975).
 In his ambitious work of theoretical and practical bases, Voegtlin states that an animal meat-fat diet is considered to be the only diet that is a perfect fit for the physiological functioning of people.
 Voegtlin also states that raw vegetables should be completely excluded, and fermented vegetables can be eaten in moderation, while eating fruits is only acceptable if eaten in small amounts and not regularly.
 Nora Gedgaudas’s book, which integrates the latest scientific advances, also argues in favor of the animal fat-based Paleolithic diet (Gedgaudas, 2011).

-The naming of the Paleolithic diet is coming from Loren Cordain.
-When Cordain created his ideal diet, he looked to the naturally living peoples for inspiration.
-Cordain’s original idea was that the Paleolithic diet would be based on lean meat, fish, fruits, and vegetables (Cordain, 2002).
-It is less known, but Cordain had reservations against oilseeds and pseudo grains.
 Another major figure in developing the Paleolithic diet was Staffan Lindeberg, who was originally a family physician.
 He spent several years (I think he spent months not years in Kitava) in 1989 observing the diet of the natives on the island of Kitava, which is in the Pacific Ocean.
 He took these observations back to the Swedish people, and drew conclusions in favor of the Paleolithic diet (Lindeberg, 2009).

-The Paleo diet quickly became popular in Hungary, partly due to the inefficient health care system.
-For these same reasons, a demand to integrate the paleo approach into medicine also appeared.
-Due to the large number of patients we treated, we quickly received feedback that helped us refine the Paleolithic diet.
-Patient feedback was consistent and it pointed to the direction of Voegtlin’s original nutritional system.
-Voegtlin as a clinician drew the conclusion, that we did: an animal meat-fat based diet that we call Paleolithic ketogenic diet is the most effective tool for the treatment of the diseases of civilization.
+The Paleo diet quickly became popular in Hungary, partly due to the inefficient health care system and thus a need to integrate the Paleo approach into medicine came abouy.
+Due to the large number of patients that we have treated, we received feedback very quickly and that helped us refine the Paleolithic diet.
+Patient feedback was consistent and it pointed in the direction of Voegtlin’s original nutritional system.
+Voegtlin as a clinician drew the conclusion that we did: an animal meat-fat based diet that we call Paleolithic Ketogenic Diet is the most effective tool for the treatment of the diseases of civilization.

-If you are our patient (or if you are already healthy but have been our patient) you may access the article on the paleolithic ketogenic diet free of charge.
-In this case, please send your request, along with your name and an identification number by e-mail (firstname.lastname@example.org).
+If you have met us or been a patient of ours you may access the article on the Paleolithic Ketogenic Diet free of charge.
+In this case, please send your request, along with your name and an identification number by e-mail to email@example.com.